texus/TGUI/tutorials/0.9/android/index.md

 You will need to use CMake in order to build TGUI.
 You can download the latest version [here](https://www.cmake.org/download/).

-You will also need [gradle](https://gradle.org) to build the apk files.

 The TGUI source code can be downloaded from the [download page](/download).

 The SFML backend has to be used to run TGUI on Android, other backends are currently unsupported.
 SFML should have already been installed inside the NDK before building TGUI.